MateuszSumiec/Codility/README.md

 # Cpp-and-Python
-repo in which i compare codes in these two langauages
+An exercise repo in which I compare codes in these two langauages.